-8.3 Control packet type definitions
+8.3 Control Packet type definitions

-1686 Command packet types are in the range of 0x00 to 0x7F.
-Table 17 describes each command, its corresponding response, and the type value for each.
-Table 17 includes commands addressed to either a 1687 package or a channel.
-The commands addressed to a package are highlighted with gray background.
-1688 PLDM and OEM-specific commands carried over NC-SI may be package specific or channel specific or 1689
+2012 Command packet types are in the range of 0x00 to 0x7F.
+Error!
+Reference source not found.
+2013 describes each command, its corresponding response, and the type value for each.
+Error!
+Reference addressed to a package are highlighted with gray background.
+PLDM and OEM-specific commands